Is a Master’s in Computer Science Worth the Investment?

 Before you make a big financial decision, like buying a car or applying for a mortgage, you want to know you’re getting a good deal, and that the benefits of your purchase outweigh—or at least match—the costs.
 Deciding to pursue a graduate education is no different.
 If you’re considering earning a Master of Science in Computer Science (MS in CS), you want to know it’s the right choice for you—ideally before you’re halfway through the program.

 You’ve probably found yourself asking a lot of questions about common job titles for graduates, how much you can earn with your degree, the skills it can equip you with, and the work it will prepare you for.
-Perhaps you’re even wondering if you can even enroll in a program without a background in computer science.
+Perhaps you’re wondering if you can even enroll in a program without a background in computer science.

-Ultimately, the answers to all of these questions will help you decide: Is earning a master’s degree in computer science worth the investment of time, money, and effort that you will have to put into earning it?
+Ultimately, the answers to all of these questions will help you decide: Is a master’s degree in computer science worth the investment of time, money, and effort that you will have to put into earning it?

-Whether you have a technical or non-technical background, here’s what you need to know.
+Whether you have a technical or nontechnical background, here’s what you need to know.

-Whether or not a degree is “worth it” will depend largely on how you define the value you hope to gain from having earned the degree.
-This value could be quantifiable—in the form of a certain salary—or it could be subjective—in the form of a certain job title, career path, or both.
+Whether or not a degree is worth it will depend largely on how you define the value you hope to gain from having earned the degree.
+This value could be quantifiable (in the form of a certain salary), or it could be subjective (in the form of a certain job title, career path, or both).

 Whatever your motivations, it’s essential that you have a firm understanding of the outcomes you should expect from a degree before you enroll.
 Otherwise, it’s impossible to judge whether or not earning the degree is the right decision for you and your career.